Check out our new lower rates.

 Another option for financing your domestic or international adoption is with an unsecured personal loan.

-The funding from an adoption loan can be used for just about anything.
-That means the agency and legal fees but also soft costs like travel and meals, especially if you’re adopting from abroad.
+Sometimes referred to as an adoption loan, the proceeds from this type of loan can be used for just about anything.
+That means not just the agency and legal fees but also costs like travel and meals, which can get expensive if you’re adopting from abroad.

 The Takeaway

-Choosing to adopt a child can be life-changing, but an international or domestic adoption usually carries a high price.
-With tax benefits and funding options available, you can worry less about how to pay for all of the costs associated with the process.
+Choosing to adopt a child can be life-changing, but an international or domestic adoption usually carries a high price tag.
+Fortunately, with tax benefits and funding options available, you can worry less about how to pay for all of the costs associated with the process and focus more on the joy of growing your family.
+Crowd-funding and personal loans are two sources to consider to help finance an adoption.

 SoFi Loan Products